DX – PY – Collect_Media

 • 📁 Import and parse .CUBE LUT files using Pythoner.

-• 🖼️ Auto-generate 2D PNG LUT images compatible with GLSL shaders.
+• 🖼️ Auto-generate 2D PNG LUT images from .cube files compatible with GLSL shader to apply color grade.

 • 🎨 Supplied GLSL shader demonstrates real-time color transformation using the generated LUTs.

-• 🧠 Fully integrated within Isadora — no external software or plugin dependencies.
+• 🧠 Fully integrated within Isadora — no external software or plugin dependencies (* requires Pythoner virtual environment and modules).

 • 💾 Save and reuse converted LUTs in any project.